grouparoo/grouparoo/documents/deployment/AWS.md

 # Deploying Grouparoo with AWS & Kubernetes

+## Example

+An example project can be found at https://github.com/grouparoo/app-example

 ## Getting Started

 We will be deploying a docker image for our Grouparoo application to AWS.
 We will Elastic Kubernetes Service (EKS) to manage our deployments.
 Our Grouparoo instances will be connecting to a Amazon Aurora database (postgres) and a Redis cluster managed by Amazon Elasticashe.